 The Big Why?

 The last abstraction is ‘time’–which is something I never, ever have enough of–like most people I know.
-However when I consider ‘time’ in reference to the Foundation, there are many contexts to consider.
+However, when I consider ‘time’ about the Foundation, there are many contexts to consider.
 First rather than hoping for more time, I believe this IS the Time we need to make big things happen.
 Whether that is significantly increasing our donor base, significantly increasing our yearly donations or finding big money partners to help us fund those RCTs to put EMDR therapy on the map again.

 Lastly, it is hard to believe that it is ‘time’ to start planning our annual fund raising event held in conjunction with the EMDRIA conference in Bellevue, WA this August.
 Like years past, the Foundation will have a booth in the Exhibit Hall.
 This is always the best ‘time’ of the year for the Board, as it is our only chance to see and talk with our generous donors and personally say “thank you” for your support.
 We will distribute badge ribbons for our donors, and a separate one for the Visionary Alliance members, to wear with pride and satisfaction throughout the conference.
 I hope you visit our booth to meet us, find your way to participate and add to the success of funding EMDR therapy research.
 We look forward to seeing all of you in Bellevue.

-In closing, I don’t have an answer to The Big Why? question for my own life as of yet.
-However, in regards to the EMDR Research Foundation, the how behind The Big Why? is the ‘love’ and commitment through sustained and increasing donations which will empower and vitalize EMDR therapy’s position in the scientific community and there is no better ‘time’ then NOW.
+In closing, I don’t have an answer to The Big Why? question for my own life yet.
+However, about the EMDR Research Foundation, the how behind The Big Why? is the ‘love’ and commitment through sustained and increasing donations which will empower and vitalize EMDR therapy’s position in the scientific community and there is no better ‘time’ then NOW.